dbt-labs/handbook/website/docs/policies.md

 ### Software Purchases

-Software purchases that assist in executing one’s role and day-to-day responsibilities, i.e. Dux Soup, Microsoft Azure, GitKraken, should be purchased using an Airbase Virtual Card.
-To request a virtual card, please follow the [Procurement Process](https://www.notion.so/Procurement-Process-74d81bda68e447339142bfcc84be9ca7).
-These purchases should go through a virtual card as they allow us to track software spend more accurately, identify duplicative subscriptions, and consider appropriate security implications of using the software.
+In compliance with company policy, it is strictly prohibited to use personal credit cards for purchasing software and cloud services related to your role and responsibilities within the company.
+Any purchases made in violation of this rule will not be reimbursed, and may result in disciplinary action.

-Software purchases that are related to professional development, i.e. Grammarly, Udemy, Rize.io, should be purchased using your [Professional Development Stipend](benefits.md#professional-development-stipend) through [Benepass](benefits.md#how-to-use-benepass---perks--stipend-platform).
+Software purchases (for personal use only) that are related to professional development, i.e. Grammarly, Udemy, Rize.io, should be purchased using your [Professional Development Stipend](benefits.md#professional-development-stipend) through [Benepass](benefits.md#how-to-use-benepass---perks--stipend-platform).

 ### FAQs
 Read answers to FAQs [here](https://www.notion.so/dbtlabs/Corporate-Travel-Expense-Policy-9d562e4218c941e4bd6b2710aec82c0d?pvs=4#eb3af765033449b3907082f2e87ef4d6).